vwillcox/jellyfin-plugin-media-analyzer/README.md

 1. Add plugin repository to your server: `https://raw.githubusercontent.com/endrl/jellyfin-plugin-repo/master/manifest.json`
 2. Install the Media Analyzer plugin from the General section
 3. Restart Jellyfin
-4. Go to Dashboard -> Scheduled Tasks -> Analyze Episodes and click the play button
+4. Go to Dashboard -> Scheduled Tasks -> Analyze Media and click the play button

 ### Debug Logging